25prabhu10/notes/docs/Languages/JavaScript/JavaScript - Copy.md

 JavaScript has two major syntactic categories: **statements** and **expressions**:

-**Statements** _“do things.”_ A program is a sequence of statements.
+**Statements** _"do things."_ A program is a sequence of statements.
 Here is an example of a statement, which declares (creates) a variable foo:

 ```javascript
 var foo;
 ```

 **Expressions** _produce values_.
-They are function arguments, the right side of an assignment, etc. Here’s an example of an expression:
+They are function arguments, the right side of an assignment, etc. Here's an example of an expression:

 ```javascript
 3 * 7;